Pygmy right whale: Description

 The pygmy right whale is rarely encountered and consequently little studied.
 However, it is known that it is by far the smallest of the baleen whales.
 Calves are estimated to be about 1.6 m to 2.2 m at birth (an approximately 2 m fetus was reported from a 6 m female that had stranded in Perkins Bay, Tasmania, in 1982).
+Calves may be weaned when they reach 5 months old.
 By the time they are weaned, they may be about 3 to 3.5 m long.
 It is believed they become sexually mature at about 5 m and physically mature at about 6 m.
 The longest male registered, was a 6.1 m individual which had stranded in Cloudy Bay, Tasmania, while the longest female was a 6.45 m individual which had stranded in Stanley, Tasmania in 1981.
 Pygmy right whales can weigh as much as 3430 kg.
 A 6.21 m female weighed 3200 kg and a 5.47 m male weighed 2850 kg.
 Gestation and lactation periods and longevity are all unknown.
 Part of the reason for the scarcity of data may be the relative inactivity of the whale, making location for study difficult.
 The blow is small and indistinct and the whale is usually a slow undulating swimmer, although capable of bursts of acceleration.

 The coloring and shape of the pygmy right whale, dark gray dorsally and lighter gray ventrally, commonly with a pair of chevron-shaped lighter patches behind the eyes, is similar to that of the dwarf minke and Antarctic minke whales and at sea the species may easily be confused with these two species, in case the jaw and flippers are not carefully observed.
 The arched jawline is not as pronounced as other right whales and may not be sufficient to distinguish a pygmy right whale from a minke whale.
 The long, narrow cream-coloured baleen plates with a distinctive white gumline are the most effective discriminators.
 Unlike true right whales, pygmy rights do not have callosities.
 The dorsal fin is falcate (crescent-shaped) and located about three-quarters of the way along the back of the animal.
 Unlike the minke whales, occasionally the dorsal will not be seen on the whale surfacing.
 Like the minkes, though, it doesn't raise its flukes when it dives.